boyscout99/vaccine-distribution-project/README.md

-# Vaccine Distribution Project with PostgreSQL database
+# Modelling Vaccine Distribution in Finland with PostgreSQL database
 Authors:  Bin Choi, Karina Mina, Phuong Hoang, Tommaso Praturlon
 ## How to work with git